luizzwaltrick/luizzwaltrick/README.md

 # Hi there 👋, I'm Luiz Waltrick

-I'm a Backend developer, programming student, and Python enjoyer.
+I'm a Backend developer, programming student, Python student and Linux Lover.

 I'm currently learning and exploring new technologies in the world of backend development.